Updated: Aug 11, 2022

 Planning is crucial

 Many decisions went into deciding not just where to settle but also how they would provide schooling for children of all ages.
 Although there were many upsides to moving into a pre-established community such as Bet Shemesh, they chose to move up north and start their own English speaking community for a number of reasons.
-Of course, the rising costs of real estate in Israel and in Bet Shemesh in particular required the group to look into other options.
-That is when they met Rabbi Menachem Gold, a veteran English speaking rabbi on the ground in Afula who was a great fit to assist this community effort.
+The rising costs of real estate in Israel and in Bet Shemesh in particular helped motivate the group to look into other cities in the Holy Land.
+That is when they met Rabbi Menachem Gold, a veteran English speaking rabbi on the ground in Afula who offered to assist this community effort.
 Rabbi Gold is the Deputy Mayor of Afula and was able to open doors and orchestrate important components on the ground for the community planning some seven thousand miles away.
 Mrs. Batsheva Goldman from Operation Home Again lives in Israel and also played an important role throughout the process.

 Rabbi Cadle learned at the world renowned Ponovez Yeshiva in Bnei Brack and so this will be a sort of home coming in some regards albeit a far drive from his alma mater.
 I asked him why he chose the format in which they decided, a stand alone English speaking community on the outskirts of a larger Israeli city.
-He explained that from his perspective the community members will be more likely to interact with the greater Afula Israeli community and will actually facilitate integration more than some English speaking cities such as Bet Shemesh where English has become the normative language and families rarely have to interact in Hebrew with vendors and while shopping.
-In the video we deep dive on this concept by comparing and contrasting these different approaches.
+Afula has a large religious Israeli population and infrastructure.
+Unlike Bet Shemesh where families can literally never learn Hebrew and everyone will speak English with them, the community members in Afula will interact with the greater Afula Israeli community which has potential to more rapidly facilitate integration.
+In Bet Shemesh English has become the normative language and families rarely have to interact in Hebrew with vendors and while shopping.

 Subscribe and be in touch